johned0/gnuplot_c/README.md

 HISTORY
 =======

+  * V3.51   21/10/2017      gpc_plot_polar limits data sent to gnuplot, using gMin and gMax

   * V3.50   04/06/2017      Removed all use of temporary files to improve performance gpcMultiFastModes deprecated and function parameters removed.
                             Tested with gnuplot v5.1 and v5.2_RC1